isi-nlp/ParlAI/parlai/crowdsourcing/tasks/darma_chat/README.md

 ## Model customization

 - Specify the model to chat with in `task_config/darma_model_opts`
-  - choose either a model that is hosted by ParlAI or provide a path to a model that has been trained locally with ParlAI.
+  - choose either a model that is hosted by ParlAI (list can be found [here](https://parl.ai/docs/zoo.html)) or provide a path to a model that has been trained locally with ParlAI.

+- Model conversation logic can be modified in the `ModelChatWorld` class inside `worlds.py`
+  - Conversation context:
+    -  `DarmaContextGenerator` inside `utils.py` is responsible for loading the seed conversation data (context info), which is supplied to the `_run_initial_turn()` method.
+    -  A static variable keeps track of the index.
+    -  Currently, only one assignment is created for a single conversation seed.

 ## Debug logs/tips